jenna-ingersoll-bfg/docusaurus-to-github-pages/docs/developer/dev_security.md

 ### Customizing Scene Packs

-In the event the default scene pack does not fit your needs, you can customize it.
-Select your platform below to learn how.

 :::info

 The default scene pack packaged with the BFG SDK is configured with everything you need to create your game, and rarely requires any modifications.
 Do not customize the scene packs without approval from your Big Fish producer.

 :::

+In the event the default scene pack does not fit your needs, you can customize it.
+Select your platform below to learn how:

 <details>
   <summary>Android</summary>